IgorSusmelj/pytorch-styleguide/building_blocks.md

         return out
 ```

-Don't forget that we now have two inputs to the forward pass (x, style)
+Don't forget that we now have two inputs to the forward pass (x, style).
 Building a small model would look something like this (I copy pasted code from a project I used and verified that it worked):

 ```python
 class ResnetGeneratorX(nn.Module):